ying-tang/help-documentation/_heat/using-ucd.md

 * Only the default ports (8080 and 8443) are supported.
 If you want to use different ports, open a support ticket.
 * During installation, accept the default trial license path 27000@localhost unless you have your own license.
 You can update the license after installation.
-* When prompted with the question ¡°What host name will users access the web UI at?¡±, if your host name is not registered, specify the IP address instead of the host name.
+* When prompted with the question "What host name will users access the web UI at?", if your host name is not registered, specify the IP address instead of the host name.
 * It is best practice to make the versions of the database server and the database driver consistent.

 For the complete UCDP documentation, see [IBM UCDP Knowledge Center](http://www-01.ibm.com/support/knowledgecenter/SSWS3W_6.1.1/com.ibm.edt.doc/edt61_welcome.html).